Handwritten Digit Recognition with AI

 Results of digit recognition

 The predictions were visually confirmed by plotting the digits with their predicted labels.
-This step allowed me to assess the model’s accuracy and see how well it generalized beyond the MNIST dataset, which surprised me.
+This step allowed me to assess the model’s accuracy and see how well it generalized beyond the MNIST dataset, which surprised me, as at least for this example, all digits were correctly predicted.

 Adapting the CNN to handle handwritten digits from a picture involved several preprocessing steps to convert the image into a format compatible with the trained model.
 This process demonstrated some of the practical challenges of working with real-world data and highlighted the importance of robust image preprocessing techniques.